 6. STRATEGIES TO IMPROVE THE PERFORMANCE OF THE STATE WITH RESPECT TO THE PERFORMANCE ACCOUNTABILITY MEASURES UNDER SECTION 116 OF WIOA

 Performance accountability indicators under section 116 of WIOA – DVR is a partner with Adult Education, the SWIB, and the larger workforce development system to incorporate and apply the new rules related to the Workforce Innovation and Opportunity Act (WIOA), including drafting a unified state plan adopting new performance measures and further collaboration with the One–Stop system.
 DVR is a member of the Maine WIOA steering committee, which is guiding the Act’s implementation, and also has participants on multiple related sub–committees.
-DVR will be using wage data from the Maine Department of Labor’s Unemployment Insurance to establish baseline and initial WIOA performance targets for employment outcomes.
-DVR will be using wage data from the Maine Department of Labor’s Unemployment Insurance to establish baseline and initial WIOA performance targets for employment outcomes.
-In addition to Maine UI wage data, Maine will access State Wage Interchange System (SWIS) data by submitting regularly scheduled data requests.
+In addition to Maine unemployment insurance wage data, Maine will access the State Wage Interchange System (SWIS) data by submitting regularly scheduled data requests.
 BRS has contracted with the National Student Clearinghouse and will access data from that source on a regular basis to document credential attainment, both academic and occupational.
 BRS is also developing a data sharing agreement with Maine’s Department of Education, to assist with documenting adult, secondary and career and technical credentials and measurable skill gains.
-The agreement is expected to be in place within PY 2019.
+Progress on these initiatives have been delayed by the COVID-19 pandemic and related staffing resources but efforts to improve internal controls and data quality assurance will continue during the remaining two years of this Unified State

 DVR presented is providing ongoing training to all staff so that they have a solid working knowledge of WIOA and how it impacts the work they do.
 Training topics have included: an overview of WIOA partners; common performance measures, career pathways and best practices in serving the needs of employers.
 BRS has an intensive technical assistance agreement in place with WINTAC to assist with this effort and to further their expertise on